Student Loan Options: What is Refinancing vs. Consolidation?

 To consolidate or refinance student loans; that is the question.
-Which begs two, much more important questions: What’s the difference between these options, and how do you know which one (if either) is right for you?
+Which begs three, much more important questions: What is refinancing, what is consolidation, and how do you know which option (if either) is right for you?

 Federal loan consolidation